zaynahxc/pxt-microbit/docs/device/usb/windows-edge.md

-# Uploading from Microsoft Edge on Windows
+# Transferring from Microsoft Edge on Windows

-How to compile, transfer, and run a program on your micro:bit on **Microsoft Edge**.
+How to compile, transfer, and run a program on your micro:bit with **Microsoft Edge**.

 While you're writing and testing your programs, you'll mostly be [running them in the simulator](/device/simulator), but once you've finished your program you can **compile** it and run it on your micro:bit.

+## Transfer using a WebUSB connection

+With Microsoft Edge (version 79 and newer), you can transfer your program to the @boardname@ with a single click.
+If your browser supports WebUSB, you can use the **one-click download** feature to send your programs to the @boardname@.
+See the [WebUSB](/device/usb/webusb) page to learn how to pair your @boardname@ with a computer and transfer your programs with a single click.

+## Downloading your program as file

 The basic steps are:

-1. Connect your @boardname@ to your computer via USB
+1. Connect your @boardname@ to your computer with a USB cable (use an A-Male to Micro USB cable)
 2. Click **Download** to download the `.hex` file
 3. Click the **Save As** button in the bottom bar and save the `.hex` file into the MICROBIT drive

-## Requirements

-You need the following things to transfer and run a script on your micro:bit:

-* A-Male to Micro USB cable to connect your computer to your micro:bit.
-This is the same cable that is commonly used to connect a smart phone to a computer.
-* A PC running Windows 7 or later.

-## Step 1: Connect your micro:bit to your computer
+### Step 1: Connect your micro:bit to your computer

 First, connect the micro:bit: